hotosm/oam-qgis-plugin/README.md

 ## oam-qgis-plugin

-QGIS plugin to upload data to and access data from OpenAerialMap.
-The upload module and settings handling work, but the browser/catalog tab is still a non-functional module.
+QGIS plugin to upload and download data to/from OpenAerialMap.
+The plugin cosists of following functionalities:
+1) Create, edit OIN conformed metadata from imagery and user input
+2) Upload imagery and metadata, using AWS-S3 bucket
+3) Search, browse, and download imagery and metadata through OAM catalog
+4) Support simple raster image processing, such as reprojection and file format conversion, as well as trigger the creation of tile service (currently under development)

 Contact sysadmin@hotosm.org to request an access key if you want to upload to the HOT OIN upload bucket.

-## Install
+## Install from package

 A package containing all the needed dependencies is available at the [QGIS repository](https://plugins.qgis.org/plugins/OpenAerialMap/).